 Understanding the Disproportionate Impact of the Novel Coronavirus

-Centene is a multi-national healthcare enterprise founded on the belief that everyone deserves access to affordable, high-quality healthcare.
+Centene is a diversified healthcare enterprise founded on the belief that everyone deserves access to affordable, high-quality healthcare.
 While the effects of the COVID-19 pandemic continue to emerge, current data suggest certain populations are more vulnerable to the novel coronavirus than others.

 According to a recent study from APM Research Lab, African Americans are dying from the virus at nearly three times the rate of white Americans.
 In 42 states and Washington D.C., Hispanics/Latinos/as make up a greater share of confirmed COVID-19 cases than their share of the population.
 Early data also indicate dramatically disproportionate rates of infection and death among Native Americans.